mgechev/angular-aop/README.md

 ===========

 *AngularAOP* is simple framework for Aspect-Oriented Programming with AngularJS.
-AOP fits great with Angular because of the framework architecture and solves many cross-cutting concerns.
+AOP fits great with AngularJS because of the framework architecture and also because it solves many cross-cutting concerns.

-AngularAOP allows use of different aspects on a single method of given service or applying given aspect to all service's methods.
+AngularAOP allows the usage of different aspects on a single method of given service or applying given aspect to all service's methods.

 More for the Aspect-Oriented Programming can be read from the links bellow in the reference section.